roddhjav/apparmor.d/docs/development/build.md

 ### **`complain | enforce`**

 Set or remove the complain flag on all profiles.
 The `complain` task is enabled by default.
 When building in enforce mode, it is disabled.
 Enabling the `enforce` task will enforce **all** profiles including the one set in the [flags manifest](workflow.md#profile-flags).
-It is intended to be used in specialized system such as CTF or (very) high security VM.
+It is intended to be used in specialized system such as a CTF challenge or in (very) high security VM.

 *Enable with the `--complain` or `--enforce` option in the prebuild command.*

 ### **`userspace`**

 Resolve variables in profile attachments.
-It fixes issues with the userland AppArmor tools (aa-enforce, aa-logprof...) that does not support identical variable in the profiles attachments.
+It fixes issues with the userland AppArmor tools (aa-enforce, aa-logprof...) that do not support identical variable in the profiles attachments.

 *Enabled by default.
 Can be disabled in `cmd/prebuild/main.go`*

 ### **`attach`**

 This task reattaches disconnected paths.
-See [#559](https://github.com/roddhjav/apparmor.d/issues/559):
+See the [Re-attached path](internal.md#re-attached-path) page.
+It will:

 - Add the `attach_disconnected.path` flag on all profiles with the `attach_disconnected` flag
-- Add the attached/base abstraction in the profile
+- Add the `<abstractions/attached/base>` abstraction in the profile
 - For compatibility, non-disconnected profile will have the `@{att}` variable set to `/`

 *Enabled when abi >= 4.0*